Andrew Donovan FAICD is a company director and board advisor specialising in organisations experiencing high levels of growth, change or complexity.

 His non-executive and advisory board portfolio includes private businesses, public companies and a variety of not-for-profit organisations both in Australia and the UK.
 His experience covers a wide range of sectors, including, retail, financial services, property, professional services, not-for-profit, community services and consumer products.

-Tony Nippard is currently serving as a director on several Boards.
-He is Deputy Chair of Mental Health and Wellbeing Australia Ltd, Chair of Westside Circus Inc, a board member of Federation Training, Neami Ltd, and the Vic Defence Reserves Support Council.
+Tony Nippard is currently serving as a director and committee member on several Boards: Federation Training, Neami Ltd, Mental Health and Wellbeing Australia Ltd, Chair of Westside Circus Inc., Alpine School Council, and Chair of Moreland Affordable Housing Ltd. He is also a member of the Audit and Risk Committee for the Commission of Children and Young People.

 As a director of several not for profit and public entities since 1988, Tony has been involved in the fields of higher education and training [a former board member of Melbourne Polytechnic], mental health, the Arts, mortgage finance, alpine resort management [a former board member of Lake Mountain Alpine Resort Management], community health, health information management, children services as well as advisory committees in child protection, defence, public sector governance, public sector governance and university sectors.
 Tony is a professional speaker and regularly receives invitations to speak to boards, present at conferences and seminars relating to corporate governance.
 Not only is Tony a facilitator for the Australian Institute of Company Directors in Melbourne, rural Victoria and other States, he also conducts induction and other training programs for board directors and executives.